acoppes/unity-gemserk-utilities/Readme.md

 States are just a list of states the entity might be on right now, to be used for example for a stun.
 For now they are just strings in a list and they can be added for some time.
 A bit basic right now but useful anyway.

+### Target & Targeting

+It provides an extensible base to have targets and be able to target them matching some targeting filters.

 ## Roadmap

 * Systems ordering